Written by Ali Fenwick, Professor of Industrial-Organizational Psychology at Hult.

 - Investment: The final dimension refers to the time, data, social capital, and/or money that is put into using the app as ‘Investment’.
 Behavioral Science shows that people don’t like to part with things or people where an investment has been made in.
 This is often referred to as ‘loss aversion’ in psychology.
 In addition, the fact of investing time or money into something validates our previous behaviors, self-justifying continuous use.

 The ATARI-model is a recurring loop people go through which solidifies behaviors, inducing habit formation in social media usage.
-I created the ATARI-model, based on Nir Eyal’s Hook-Model, expanding his original model with psychological profiling (attitude).
+I created the personality-driven ATARI-model, based on Nir Eyal’s Hook-Model, expanding his original model with psychological profiling (attitude).

 Now that you are aware of how to create habit-forming behaviors online, think of how you could make use of the ATARI-Model to (ethically) create habit-forming behaviors within your business or with your clients, or maybe with your friends or loved ones.